development-laboratories/guides/publish-npm-package.md

 # Quick Start

-For experienced users clone a blank GitHub repository to your machine and run the following in the projects root directory:
+For experienced users you can clone a blank GitHub repository to your machine and run the following script in the projects root directory, otherwise skip to the next section.

 ```bash
 curl -O -L https://github.com/development-laboratories/scripts/releases/download/v1.0.0/dnode.sh
 bash dnode.sh
 ```
-Otherwise skip to the next section.

 # Getting Started